Manifest has been a voluntary signatory of the FRC’s Stewardship Code since its launch in 2010.

 - We will always seek clarification from companies where we think a disclosure is ambiguous.
 Our research is based on the information made available to all shareholders at the time of the AGM notice.

 - We are concerned about partial disclosures/consultations which might be given to some advisors and not to others.
 If information is considered sufficiently important to be selectively disclosed we believe that it should be disclosed to all interested parties at the same time so that they can make an equally informed judgement.

 - We understand the importance of consultation by companies, as these service to provide insights and inform engagement.
 However we would add a note of caution in respect of selective briefing as the views of one group does not automatically endow universal acceptance by all shareholders.
 In that regard we believe that governance research is no different to sell side research where a diversity of views is encouraged and accepted.

-- Minerva Analytics’s voting guidelines and research policies are reviewed and updated annually as required.
+- Manifest’s voting guidelines and research policies are reviewed and updated annually as required.

 Analyst Training & Qualifications